 I'm always amazed when Saturday Morning cartoons end with an ethical lesson.
 I mean the cartoon itself is often incredibly unimaginative and intellectually deadening.
-It's pretty clear that this is the real message of the show, regardless of what's tacked on at the end.
+It's pretty clear that this celebration of mediocrity is the real message of the show, regardless of what's tacked on at the end.

 TV producers aren't the bad bad guys.
 They're just putting on what they think the public wants.
 It's the public that needs to be educated about cartoons and I think I'll take a shot at that right now.
 Sorry if I appear to be preaching to the choir.

 Good, funny cartoons don't need a message at the end.
 The whole cartoon is a positive message.

 First and foremost, a good cartoon always stimulates the intellect of the viewer, even when the subject matter is stupidity.
 In the cartoon above Rube Goldberg makes everybody look hilariously awkward but he manages to convey real sentiment as well.
 The two friends at the top and the married couple below are genuinely touching.
 This is the power real cartooning has.
 It can convey deep meaning at the same time it clowns around.

 Even the color in a good cartoon is educational.
 I look at this creek BG above and I'm filled with wonder about the beauty of nature, and of shadow and silhouettes and hidden places.
 I'm reminded that spots of color in relative darkness can be awesomely mysterious and satisfying.
 Backgrounds like this remind us of the ability of subtle things to amaze.